 - You must sign up for a visit in advance to attend the session.

 - Each student is allowed to participate in up to eight meetings.

 - You are responsible to make up any work missed.

 - You are not to miss a test, mandatory presentation, important quiz, etc., for a college meeting.
 If you are not sure what will take place in class on the day of the visit, be proactive and check with the teacher the day before or the morning of the meeting to see if it is acceptable for you to miss class.

-- College meetings that take place during homeroom take up the entire period.
+- College meetings that take place during seminar take up the entire period.
 You will not be released from the meeting room for any reason.

 - College meetings that take place during a class period will typically end well in advance of the end of the period; you will be given a pass to return to class promptly.

-- The Guidance Office reserves the right to remove you from the college meeting if your academic profile does not match the admission standards of the school or if your actions do not meet the desired expectations for our students.
+- The School Counseling Office reserves the right to remove you from the college meeting if your academic profile does not match the admission standards of the school or if your actions do not meet the desired expectations for our students.